rodrigo-m/Synapse-Analytics-DevOps/README.md

 ![](images/2020-04-02-14-49-25.png)

 You may be required to select your AzureDevOps account, and after this you will land back on "Review your Pipeline" within your Azure DevOps project.
 You will see the YAML pipeline that builds the AdventureWorksDW project, i.e. will read the database code and generate a dacpac for deployment.

 Note that Azure DevOps recognized the standard name "azure-pipelines.yml" at the root of the repo.
 This file has a pipeline that essentially builds the database project and copies some scripts to the output area called "drop".
-The collection of files produced by this pipeline, the artifacts, will be referenced in the Release pipeline.
+The collection of files produced by this pipeline, the artifacts, will be referenced in later stages of the  pipeline.

-Create a variable to hold the password of your Synapse SQL Pool.

-Adjust the variables at the top of the YAML pipeline.
+Note that you have several parameters at the beginning of the pipeline.
+Parameter values can be adjusted when you run the pipeline.

+Replace the value '<Your Subscription Name and ID>' with the subscription name and ID that you wish the deploy resorces to.

+Make sure you save the pipeline if you adjust the default values of any of the parameters.

-Click "Run" to save and run this pipeline.
+Click "Run" to run this pipeline.

 ![](images/2020-04-02-14-51-58.png)